Content Updated March 2014

 - Soak legumes before cooking to removed phytates,

-- The production of meat has the environmental costs of both meat and plant food production.
-Most animals are fed on grains and legumes- approximately 40% of the world’s grain harvest is currently fed to animals (GMO corn/soy/grains fed to animals= environmental impacts),
+The production of meat has the environmental costs of both meat and plant food production.
+Most animals are fed on grains and legumes- approximately 40% of the world’s grain harvest is currently fed to animals (including genetically modified corn and soy).

-- Food production is the second highest contributor to Australia’s green house gas emissions; 70% of these emissions come from animal production,
+Food production is the second highest contributor to Australia’s greenhouse gas emissions.
+Approximately 70% of these emissions come from animal production.

-- Plant production uses much less phosphate fertilizers that meat production- The world’s supply of phosphate fertilizers is depleting and the price are increasing.
-Phosphate emissions can pollute non agriculture soil and waterways,
+Plant production uses much fewer phosphate fertilizers that meat production.
+The world’s supply of phosphate fertilizers is depleting and the price are increasing.
+Phosphate emissions can pollute non-agriculture soil and waterways.

-- Depending on the type of farming, plant food production can use 6-20 times less fossil fuels than animal food production.
+Depending on the type of farming, plant food production can use 6-20 times fewer fossil fuels than animal food production.

 Steps to a Healthier You and Healthier Environment